hbeni/fgcom-mumble/docs/VEHICLE_DYNAMICS_API.md

 - Vehicle dynamics updates are optimized for real-time performance
 - WebSocket connections are limited to prevent resource exhaustion
-- Auto-tracking calculations are throttled to prevent excessive CPU usage
+- Antenna rotation calculations are optimized for performance
 - Vehicle cleanup runs automatically to remove inactive vehicles
 - Antenna rotation calculations include collision detection for safety